webrecorder/browsertrix/frontend/docs/docs/user-guide/overview.md

 For organizations with a set execution minute limit, the crawling panel displays a graph of how much execution time has been used and how much is currently remaining.
 Monthly execution time limits reset on the first of each month at 12:00 AM GMT.

 ???
 Question "How is execution time calculated?"
-    Execution time is the total runtime of scaled by the [_Browser Windows_](workflow-setup.md/#browser-windows) setting increment value during a crawl.
-Like elapsed time, this is tracked as the crawl runs so changing the amount of _Browser Windows_ while a crawl is running may change the amount of execution time used in a given time period.
+    Execution time is the total runtime of a crawl scaled by the [_Browser Windows_](workflow-setup.md/#browser-windows) value during a crawl.
+Like elapsed time, this is tracked while the crawl runs.
+Changing the amount of _Browser Windows_ while a crawl is running may change the amount of execution time used in a given time period.

 ## Collections